Wolox/netcore-bootstrap/README.md

 ### [Kickoff] Application Setup

-After cloning the bootstrap, run `./Scripts/bootstrap-script.sh AppName` where `AppName` is your application name.
+After cloning the bootstrap, run `chmod +x ./Scripts/script.sh` Then `./Scripts/bootstrap-script.sh AppName` where `AppName` is your application name.

 Your app is ready.
 Happy coding!